Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Jonathan: That’s awesome.
 All right.
 Well, I tell you what, we’re going to bend just a little bit here.
 Your budget is about less than $20,000 a year.
 This is your bonus question.
 What is one purchase that you’ve made over the past 12 months that has brought the most value to your life.

-Jessica: Imagine this, you’re sitting in an airplane and you have a crying baby and the noise of the airplane and the jets going and it’s hard to sleep.
+Financial Mechanic: Imagine this, you’re sitting in an airplane and you have a crying baby and the noise of the airplane and the jets going and it’s hard to sleep.
 And then you put something over your ears and you turn it on, and suddenly all that noise goes away.

 And something as somebody who has worked in multiple open office environments, it took me forever to pony up the money to get something that could cancel all that noise out.
 In fact, everyone around me in the office had noise-canceling headphones and I said, I don’t want to pay for that.

 And eventually, I did and I think it’s one the best financial… It’s one of the biggest purchases I made last year was the $350 headphones and it has served me really well.
 Actually, it was $250 after discounts.
 But anyway, a lot of money for me, and it served me really well.

 Jonathan: They sound like they might be the Bose QC-35s.

 Brad: That’s so awesome.
 So, it just gets funnier.
 That would be my answer to the question as well.
 The purchase of… I bought the less expensive ones, the QC-25s, the wired ones.
 I think they’re $150 on Amazon as I talk here.
 That has changed my entire life.
 I’ve used them every single day.